 14C-glyphosate + commercial glyphosate solution was applied to GR and GS C. distichophylla plants.
 The final glyphosate concentration corresponded to 360 g ae ha−1 in 200 L ha−1, which contained a specific activity of 50000 dpm µL−1 (equivalent to 0.834 kBq µL−1).
 Five plants per population

 were treated with one drop (1 µL plant−1) of the solution on the adaxial surface of the first or second leaf.
 After treatment, the plants were maintained in the growth chamber at the growing conditions described in the plant material section.
-The nonabsorbed 14C-glyphosate was removed from the treated leaves (at 12, 24, 48, 72, and 96 hours after treatment (HAT)) by washing them three times separately with 1 mL of a water–acetone solution (1:1 v/v) each time.
+The nonabsorbed 14C-glyphosate was removed from the treated leaves (at 12, 24, 48, 72, and 96 hours after treatment (HAT)) by washing them three times separately with 1 mL of water–acetone solution (1:1 v/v) each time.

 The washing solution was mixed with 2 mL of scintillation liquid (Ultima Gold, Perkin-Elmer, BV BioScience Packard, MA, USA) and analyzed by liquid scintillation spectrometry (LSS) using a scintillation counter model (LS 6500, Beckman Coulter Inc., Fullerton, CA, USA) with reading time of 10 min per sample.
-After washing, whole plants were removed from the pot and sectioned into treated leaves, the remainder of the shoot, and roots (this plant section was carefully washed with distilled water and excess moisture removed with paper towel).
+After washing, whole plants were removed from the pot and sectioned into treated leaves, the remainder of the shoot, and roots (this plant section was carefully washed with distilled water and excess moisture was removed with a paper towel).

-The samples were stored in cellulose cones (Perkin-Elmer, BV BioScience Packard, MA, USA), dried in an oven at 60 ◦C for 96 h, and combusted in a biological oxidizer (Packard Tri Carb 307, Packard Instrument Co., Downers Grove, IL, USA).
+The samples were stored in cellulose cones (Perkin-Elmer, BV BioScience Packard, MA, USA), dried in an oven at 60 ◦C for 96 h, and combusted in a biological oxidizer (Packard Tri-Carb 307, Packard Instrument Co., Downers Grove, IL, USA).
 The CO2 released from the combustion was captured in 18 mL of a mix of Carbo-Sorb E and Permafluor (1:1 (v/v)) (Perkin-Elmer, BV BioScience Packard, MA, USA).
 The radioactivity of each individual sample was quantified by LSS over 10 min per sample.
 The percentages of 14C-glyphosate recovered, absorbed, and translocated were calculated using the radioactive values in dpm.
 The equipment efficiency correction factor was calculated to be 90%.

 To visualize the translocation of 14C-glyphosate, three plants were treated under the same conditions as in the previous assay.
 At 96 HAT, plants were washed individually, fixed on filter paper, and dried at 25 ◦C (room temperature) for one week.
 The plants were pressed for 4 h under a phosphor store film (Storage Phosphor System: Cyclone, Perkin-Elmer Packard BioScience BV, MA, USA) and visualized using a phosphor imager Cyclone (Perkin-Elmer, Packard BioScience BV, MA, USA).

 Metabolism Study